EndPointCorp/end-point-blog/2023/07/unix-tools.md

 drwxrwxrwx 2 najmi najmi 4096 Dis  18  2012 ./Empathy
 ```

+* In this case I search in the current directory with the dot `.` notation.
+* The `-maxdepth 1` option means the search task must not be done beyond the current directory.
+* `-mtime +3000` means only show directories that have not been modified within the last 3000 days.
+* `-type d` means match directories, but not files (to only match files, use the `-type f` flag).
+* The `-exec ls {} -ld \;` flag means it will run the `ls -ld` command for each match.
+This will show the modification time of the directory passed by the `{}` placeholder, which is replaced by the file name of the current search result.

-Note: In Linux it is possible to use `ls {} -ld` or `ls -ld {}` flag assignation, but I realized in some other \*NIX variants, you always need to put the flag before the variable/parameter; that is, `ls -ld {}`.
+> Note: In Linux it is possible to order the flags like either `ls {} -ld` or `ls -ld {}`, but I realized that in some other \*NIX variants, you always need to put the flag before the variable/parameter; that is, `ls -ld {}`.

 ### Conclusion

-There are newer tools which may be provided by more recent Linux distros or BSD variants, but I wanted to stick to the basics in this short write-up.
-However, for anyone using \*NIX, your time will be more than worth learning these tools in detail.
+There are newer tools which may be provided by more recent Linux distros or BSD variants, but in this short write-up I wanted to stick to the basics which are useful to anyone using \*NIX.
+It is more than worth your time to learn these tools in detail.

-I would also recommend for further reading "UNIX and Linux System Administration Handbook" (Nemeth, E., Snyder, G., Hein, T., Whaley, B., & Mackin, D. (2020).
+> For further reading, I would also recommend "UNIX and Linux System Administration Handbook" (Nemeth, E., Snyder, G., Hein, T., Whaley, B., & Mackin, D. (2020).